-Net cash provided by operating activities increased \$8.9 million, from \$0.8 million provided by operations for the three months ended 2016 to \$9.7 million provided by operations for the three months ended 2017.
-The increase is primarily due to the aforementioned \$1.9 million increase in net income and the \$8.2 million change in deferred revenue impact.
-Our acquisition of HHI in January 2016 included significant deferred revenue balances, the amortization of which benefited revenues during the first quarter of 2016 with no corresponding cash benefit.
-Conversely, deferred revenue balances grew during the first quarter of 2017 due to a high volume of advance billings for third party subscriptions, providing cash benefits with no related revenue impact on the period.
-These increases in operating cash flows were partially offset by lowered growth of trade payables due to timing of vendor payments.
+Net cash provided by operating activities increased \$24.4 million, from \$8.5 million used in operations for the six months ended 2016 to \$15.9 million provided by operations for the six months ended 2017.
+This increase is primarily due to the aforementioned \$1.5 million increase in net income and more cash-advantageous changes in working capital.
+During the first six months of 2016, we invested heavily in improving the working capital of the HHI entities post-acquisition in order to normalize the aging of vendor payables and improve acquired vendor relationships, resulting in a combined cash outflow of \$10.1 million during the first six months of 2016.
+Comparatively, the timing of vendor payments during the first six months of 2017 resulted in expansion of these liabilities and a resulting benefit to cash flows of \$6.8 million, for a total beneficial swing in cash flows from these working capital components of \$16.9 million.

+Additionally, our acquisition of HHI in January 2016 included significant deferred revenue balances, the amortization of which benefited revenues during the first six months of 2016 with no corresponding cash benefit.
+Conversely, deferred revenue balances grew during the six months ended June 30, 2017 due to a high volume of advance billings for third party subscriptions, providing cash benefits with no related revenue impact.
+These deferred revenue dynamics alone resulted in an \$11.3 million improvement in cash flows as displayed in the condensed consolidated statement of cash flows.

+These cash flow improvements have been partially offset by an increasing level of customer financing arrangements for the purchase of our EHR systems.
+The first six months of 2017 saw financing receivables expansion that was \$3.7 million more than such expansion during the first six months of 2016.